MaxMaeder/Python-Notes/index.md

 - When `super().say_name()` is called, Python follows the MRO to locate the next class to implement `say_name` and calls it
   - It finds the next class to implement a method by returning a *Proxy Object* that we call the method on (details left out)
 - The MRO is computed using C3 linearization, which is essentially DFS
+  - Tiebreak: go left to right in list of parent classes
 - To get the MRO, you can call `Class.mro()`
   - In our example: `Circle.mro()` returns: